The Queensland Brain Institute is a vibrant, influential and world-renowned neuroscience institute with a strong team of early career researchers.

 • Student and Postdoc Association Meeting

 The Student and Postdoc Association Meeting (SPAM) is a series of seminars that aims to showcase research being conducted at QBI or the broader UQ research community and provide practical information regarding science, research and academia as well as an opportunity to meet fellow students and early career researchers.
 SPAM events take place in a uniquely informal and relaxed environment that fosters open, active discussion among attendees and presenters.
 Every seminar is followed by some well-deserved time to unwind and socialise over drinks and food.
-SPAM is held every fortnight at 4pm in QBI's level 7 interaction area.
-Information concerning upcoming SPAM events can be found within This Week at QBI updates and emails and advertised on the screens.
+SPAM is held every month at 4pm in QBI's level 7 interaction area.
+Information concerning upcoming SPAM events can be found within the QBI Update and emails and advertised on the screens.
 If you have inquiries or would like to particiapte, please contact Tristan Wallis (t.wallis@uq.edu.au).

 • Career Development Workshops